 In this final section, we will share some awesome software and resources that you can use for downloading, viewing, editing and repairing STL files.

 Fortunately, opening an STL file is not too complicated.
 There are several free STL file viewers for this purpose, which you can either use online or as a desktop application.
-Refer to our dedicated guide here: 20 Best Free STL File Viewer Tools of 2018
+Refer to our dedicated guide here: 20 Best Free STL File Viewer Tools in 2019

 Yes, it is entirely possible to edit an STL file and convert the STL file to another file format.
 Because the format is open, there is nothing to prevent you from changing the contents of a file.
 Actually, the process of editing is quite easy.
 We have a dedicated article on this topic: 7 Free STL Editors + How to Edit and Repair STL Files